 I had no idea how soap bars were made.
-For all I knew, the melted soap might be poured into molds but the reality was vastly different.
+For all I knew, the melted soap might be poured into molds, but the reality was vastly different.
 During my first visit, I met the owner and saw the double-story high boiler where they melted the ingredients.
-The furnace was on the first floor and they could take the molten soap soup from either the loft or the second floor to pour essentially on the floor.
-The floor was made of reasonably smooth concrete with rail-like dividers creating shallow troughs where the molten substance was poured and evened out much like pouring concrete walkways.
+The furnace was on the first floor and they could take the molten soap soup from either the loft or the second floor to pour on the floor.
+The floor was made of smooth concrete with rail-like dividers creating shallow troughs where the molten substance was poured and evened out, much like pouring concrete walkways.

-A couple of days later I got a call from Suleyman, who seemed to know everyone in Ayvalik, that they had poured the soap already and gearing up to cut it.
-We scrambled to the small workshop, now the floors were covered with thick soap layers, about 2 inches deep.
+A couple of days later I got a call from Suleyman, who seemed to know everyone in Ayvalık, that they had poured the soap already and gearing up to cut it.
+We scrambled to the small workshop, now the floors were covered with thick soap layers, about two inches deep.
 The two brothers, Metin and Mustafa, and Metin’s son Fatih were getting ready to mark the lines and cut the thick layer of soap into small soap bars.
 They were some of the few remaining soap makers in town and worked for the owner on contract.

 As Fatih and his uncle Mustafa worked together to cut along the lines, his father Metin kept busy on the other lanes making sure that the thickness was uniform.
-He would measure the depth with a long blade and start shaving if the area was too thick, continuing along the length of the lane scraping thin shavings of soap to even the thickness.
+He would measure the depth with a long blade and start shaving if the area were too thick, continuing along the length of the lane scraping thin shavings of soap to even the thickness.

 While photographing them performing their craft, I wanted to create photographs that were not frozen in time but showed them moving, working.
 You will notice many of the photographs will show motion blur although I used a flash to illuminate the area.
-I did not want the flashlight to dominate an area and leave the rest in the dark.
+I did not want the flash to dominate an area and leave the rest in the dark.
 So, I used a slow shutter speed, mostly about 1/15 seconds which used what little light there was in the area and allowed some motion blur to record, showing the men actually working.